Azure-Samples/azureai-samples/quickstart.md

     ```
 1. To authenticate to your Azure subscription from the Azure CLI, use the following command:

+    > [!NOTE]
+    > Be sure to run these commands with the subscription that has been allowlisted for the private preview.

     ```console
     az login
     ```